Species Introduction

 Tank Setup Guide

-Creating an ideal environment for your Green Spotted Puffer involves careful consideration of tank size, substrate, and decorations.
-A minimum tank size of 30 gallons is recommended to provide ample swimming space and territorial boundaries.
-A sandy substrate mimics their natural habitat and is gentle on their bodies, preventing injuries.
-Incorporating live plants, driftwood, and rocks will not only enhance the aesthetic appeal but also provide hiding spots and territories for your fish friends.
-Ensure that the decorations are smooth and free from sharp edges to avoid any potential harm.
-Additionally, a well-placed filtration system is crucial for maintaining water quality, as these fish are sensitive to poor conditions.
+Creating an ideal environment for your Green Spotted Puffer Fish involves careful consideration of tank setup.
+A minimum tank size of 30 gallons is recommended to provide sufficient swimming space.
+The substrate should consist of soft sand or fine gravel to prevent injury to their delicate bodies.
+Incorporating live plants, such as Java Fern or Anubias, not only enhances the aesthetic appeal of the aquarium but also provides hiding spots and foraging opportunities.
+Additionally, using smooth rocks and driftwood can create natural territories, allowing your puffer fish to exhibit their natural behaviors.
+Proper filtration and aeration are crucial to maintain water quality, as these fish are sensitive to poor conditions.

 Water Quality Management